Get

 Weight: 65–90 pounds

-The Sakhalin Husky is an ancient breed of sled dog that is unfortunately now nearly extinct, with only seven dogs left as of 2015.
+The Sakhalin Husky is an ancient breed of sled dog that is unfortunately now nearly extinct, with only about 20 dogs left on Sakhalin Island as of 2024.
 The final breeder died in 2012 after stating that breeding could not continue because there are not enough remaining dogs to supply the necessary genetic diversity.
 This breed has a unique bear-shaped head and once helped Japanese researchers explore Antarctica.

 11. Greenland Dog